Our History and Vision

 The Ultimate Hall of Fame honors the sport’s past and celebrates its greatest players and contributors.
 While the Hall’s primary purpose has been to identify individuals who have made substantial contributions to our sport, the organization’s goals go beyond a celebration of past excellence.
 We hope to partner with organizing bodies worldwide to collect, preserve, and reveal the sport as it continues to evolve, linking its colorful and festive past with a remarkable present and a promising future.

 The sport of ultimate sprouted on an asphalt parking lot at Columbia High School in Maplewood, New Jersey in 1968.
 Players graduated and exported the sport to colleges and universities across the eastern seaboard.
 Within a few years, teams began to appear across the country.
 By the early-1970s, the sport had jumped the Atlantic with club teams beginning to compete throughout Northern Europe.
-Today, more than 5 million people play ultimate in the United States and millions more play across the globe on all six continents.
-The international World Flying Disc Federation (WFDF) currently has 102 national members and ultimate is played in around 120 countries on a regular basis.”
+Today, more than 3 million people play ultimate in the United States with roughly 7 – 8 million players across the globe on all six continents.
+The international World Flying Disc Federation (WFDF) continues to expand its global network, reaching 128 national member associations as of February 2026.

 The Ultimate Hall of Fame was brought to life in 2004 with the support of the board of the Ultimate Players Association (UPA), now known as USAU.
 From the beginning, the UPA, then USAU, was a hands-off partner that provided logistical support while letting the Hall remain wholly independent.
 This autonomy permits the Hall to develop relationships with organizations around the world that promote the sport’s development—from grassroots programs introducing the values of the self-officiating game to a new generation of diverse players to the professional organizations that strive to popularize the sport.